abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 * A background-working data import/integration/synchronization system may also need to create organizations without any payment operation.

 As you see, **payment is not a necessary operation to create a valid organization**.
 It is a use case specific application logic.

+## Reference Books

+If you seriously interest in the Domain Driven Design and building large scale enterprise systems, the following books are suggested as reference books;

+* "*Domain Driven Design*" by Eric Evans
+* "*Implementing Domain Driven Design*" by Vaughn Vernon
+* "*Clean Architecture*" by Robert C. Martin